 In this article, you’ll find tips for increasing AAC access and promoting device use while on the road.

-Try attaching the device to the back of a headrest using Velcro, a bungee cord, or a rope.
+Try attaching the device to the back of the headrest using Velcro, a bungee cord, or a rope.
 Looping it through the device handle is an easy and effective method.

 We know parents have a lot going on in the car, and AAC use doesn’t have to be formal or structured to be meaningful.
 Here are some simple ways to encourage interaction!